Sujal3013/House-Prediction-Model/README.md

-# Iris-Flower-Prediction-Model
+# House-Prediction-Model

-**This Project developes a Machine Learning model for Prediction of Iris Flower Species using Data Visualization and Data Modeling.**
+**This Project developes a Machine Learning model for Prediction of House Prices using Data Visualization and Data Modeling.**
 <br><br>
 *Resources Used :*
-1. Kaggle Notebook
+1. Google Collab Notebook
-2. Iris Flower Datasets by Simran Sharma on Kaggle
+2. Boston house prediction dataset from scikit learn datasets
-3. Python Libraries like Pandas,Matplotlib.pyplot,Numpy,Scikitlearn
+3. Python Libraries like Pandas,Matplotlib.pyplot,Numpy,Scikitlearn,seaborn
 <br><br>